-Jucy campers come loaded with Cd/Radio, DVD player, fridge, sink, water tank, gas cooker and kitchenware.
+Jucy campers come loaded with Cd/Radio, DVD player, fridge, sink, water tank, gas cooker, and kitchenware.
 If that doesn’t impress you, it as also fitted with 2 bench seats and a table that converted to a comfortable double bed at night.
-These campas are everything you need to explore on your own.
+These campers are everything you need to explore on your own.

 A great paid option is any of the National parks you will be driving through.
 They have been nice to stay at, averaging around $30 per night, but there you have your own tucked away spot where you’re hidden in the park with bathrooms and showers.
 This usually allows you some great wildlife spotting opportunities as well.

-One of our best wildlife stories happened one night while we were working one night while we were working in our Jucy campervan.
+One of our best wildlife stories happened one night while we were working in our Jucy campervan.
 We were sitting in the van with the side door open, as it was a hot, humid night and Lina looked over at me saying there’s something out there.
 I grabbed my headlamp to shine out the doors.
-Sitting there, right next to the van were four possums about to climb in to the van with us while we were working.
+Sitting there, right next to the van were four possums about to climb into the van with us while we were working.
 You don’t get much closer to wildlife than that.
 If I were to do it again I would bring a large flashlight for night walks.
 Most of Australia’s animals come out in the evening when the sun has gone down.

 Breakfast ranged from egg dishes to cereal, it was nice to have the option of cooking a big breakfast when we wanted to.
 In the afternoon we would do a soup and sandwich deal or salads.
 Dinner you really can cook anything; it comes down to just how inventive you want to be.
 We did beans with sausages, steaks, fried rice, pasta and tacos on most occasions.
 Cleanup is easy when you have your own sink to clean up your dishes.